William Tang

 Study Design and Methodology

-Ability to design rigorous, scientifically sound research studies to address public health challenges and inform decision-making.
+Skilled in creating rigorous, scientifically sound studies to tackle public health challenges and inform data-driven decision-making.

 Protocol Development

-Experience in developing research protocols for public health projects, ensuring comprehensive planning, resource allocation, timeline management, and methodological rigor to guide study execution.
+Experienced in developing detailed research protocols for public health projects, ensuring strategic planning, resource allocation, and efficient timelines to guide study execution.

 Statistical Analysis & Data Interpretation

-Proficiency in applying statistical methods to public health data, interpreting results, and presenting findings to inform policy and practice.
+Proficient in applying advanced statistical methods to public health data, interpreting results, and presenting findings to drive actionable insights and policy recommendations.

 Systematic Reviews and Meta-Analysis

-Skilled in conducting systematic reviews and meta-analyses to synthesize evidence, identify trends, and generate actionable conclusions for public health policy.
+Expert in conducting systematic reviews and meta-analyses to synthesize existing evidence, identify key trends, and generate evidence-based conclusions for impactful public health decisions.

 Pharmacoepidemiology

-Expertise in evaluating the safety, effectiveness, and utilization of medications to guide public health recommendations and interventions.
+Specialized in evaluating the safety, effectiveness, and utilization of medications, guiding evidence-based public health recommendations and interventions.

 Real-World Evidence

-Proficient in using real-world data to inform public health policy, improve healthcare systems, and influence policy decisions in diverse health settings.
+Proficient in leveraging real-world data to influence policy decisions, enhance healthcare systems, and improve public health outcomes in diverse settings.

 Regulatory Guidelines and Compliance

-Familiarity with regulatory guidelines and compliance standards to ensure public health research and interventions meet ethical, legal, and scientific requirements.
+Knowledgeable in adhering to regulatory guidelines and compliance standards, ensuring that public health research and interventions meet ethical, legal, and scientific standards.

 Dissemination of Research Findings